renoki-co/befriended/readme.md

 }
 ```

 Let's suppose we have an `User` model which can follow and be followed.
-On it, we can now check for followers or follow new users:
+Within it, we can now check for followers or follow new users:
 ```php
 $zuck = User::where('name', 'Mark Zuckerberg')->first();
 $user->follow($zuck);